milad15A/Medical-segmentation/README.md

   <br/>2- Semantic segmentation: the algorithm attempts to label every single pixel.
   <br/> In medicine, segmenting can out the image exactly which pixels correspond to certain parts of the patient's anatomy

+In summary, medical image segmentation is a critical component of modern healthcare, offering improvements in diagnosis, treatment planning, research, and education.

   ### Main objective:

 To perform segmentation on the stomach and intestines, aiming to support oncologists in the precise administration of X-ray treatments.
 Furthermore, patients experience lower levels of pain in their bodies.